Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: Low-density expansions for fermions

 The last line follows because $v(r)|\delta\psi(r)|^2$ is of order ${\cal O}(v^3)$, and the mixed term is zero due to the scattering equation (\ref{eq:scatteq}).
 Since we have eliminated the potentially singular bare potential, we can expand the kinetic energy term to get

 Collecting all results, one finds

-see Appendix \ref{app:lowdens} for details of the calculation.
 The numerical factor $1.53517$ is to be compared with the factor $4(11-2\ln 2)/35 = 1.098$ of Eq. (\ref{eq:lowdensFermi}).
-We emphasize again that the result (\ref{eq:lowdensfhnc0}) also applies for the ``fixed-node'' approximation because the terms where that approximation deviates from our expansion are of at least fourth order in the potential strength.
+We emphasize again that the result (\ref{eq:lowdensfhnc0}) also applies for the ``fixed-node'' approximation because the terms, where that approximation deviates from our expansion, are of at least fourth order in the potential strength.